Defective Coloring on Classes of Perfect Graphs: Algorithms on Cographs

-We now construct a bipartite graph $G'(A_1,A_2,E')$ that will help us enumerate all merging combinations.
-The graph consists of $(\D+1)^2$ vertices on each side, each corresponding to a type.
+Now, in order to enumerate all merging possibilities we construct an auxiliray bipartite graph $G'=(A_1,A_2,E')$.
+The graph $G'$ consists of $(\D+1)^2$ vertices on each side, each corresponding to a type.
 We place an edge between two vertices if their corresponding types are mergeable (so if $G$ is a union of $G_1,G_2$ then $G'$ is a complete bipartite graph).
 We also give a weight to each vertex as follows: if $u\in A_i$ corresponds to type $(s,d)$ we set $w(u)=S_i((s,d))$.
 In words, the weight of a vertex that represents a type is the number of color classes of that type in the coloring of the subgraphs.

-We will now enumerate all weighted matchings of $G'$, where a weighted matching is an assignment of weights to $E'$ such that for all vertices $u\in A_1\cup A_2$ we have $\sum_{v\in N(u)} w( (u,v) ) \le w(u)$.
-It is not hard to see that the total number of valid weighted matchings is at most $(\C+1)^{(\D+1)^4}$, since every edge must receive in weight $\{0,\ldots,\C\}$ and there are at most $(\D+1)^4$ edges.
+We will now enumerate assignments of non-negative weights to the edges of $G'$ which satisfy the condition that for all vertices $u\in A_1\cup A_2$ we have $\sum_{v\in N(u)} w( (u,v) ) \le w(u)$.
+The idea here is that if we increase the weight of the edge $(u,v)$ by one, we mean that we merge a color that has type $u$ in $c_1$ with a color that has type $v$ in $c_2$ to produce a color class in $G$.
+The constraint we imposed therefore means that the total number of times we do this for color classes of type $u$ cannot be higher than $w(u)$, which is the number of colors that have this type.
+It is not hard to see that the total number of valid edge-weight assignments is at most $(\C+1)^{(\D+1)^4}$, since every edge must receive weight in $\{0,\ldots,\C\}$ and there are at most $(\D+1)^4$ edges.
 This is the step that dominates the running time of our algorithm.